jennego/horse-diary/README.md

 # Horsee App

 Web app for riders to manage their rides, training sessions and horses.
-Features weather, calandar and posts. www.horsey-diary.herokuapp.com 🐴 .
+Features weather, calandar, reminders (email and in-app) and posts. www.horsey-diary.herokuapp.com 🐴 .

 ## Specs